Financial Sanctions: Counter-Terrorism (International)

-This news release is issued to publicise the amendment to the details of one existing entry under the Counter-Terrorism (International) sanctions regime.
+This news release is issued to publicise the amendment to the details of 5 existing entries under the Counter-Terrorism (International) sanctions regime.

 The Counter-Terrorism (International Sanctions) (EU Exit) Regulations 2019 (S.I.
 2019/573) were made under the Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act) and provide for the freezing of funds and economic resources of certain persons, entities or bodies involved in terrorist activity.
 The Counter-Terrorism (International Sanctions) (EU Exit) Regulations 2019 have effect in the Isle of Man by the Counter-Terrorism International(Application) Regulations 2020 [SD 2020/0501].